 This is an easy one, Realtek’s website still provides Windows XP drivers for its High Definition Audio Codecs so I just got the drivers from there.

 I still don’t have all the drivers but at least the major stuff is working.
-The missing USB controller driver is not mandatory for usage of the USB ports, you just will not get USB 3.0 speeds may still be possible even though the proper drivers are not be loaded.
+The missing USB controller driver is not mandatory for usage of the USB ports.
+However, USB 3.0 speeds may still be possible even though the proper drivers are not be loaded.
 Thanks to AJ’s comment below.

 Step 7: Windows Update